spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_upgrade_zabbix_major.md

 ```

-Still we new data, logs are good, but the same messages are there.
+Still we get new data, logs are good, but the same messages are there.

 ![mysql error 2](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/images/mysql_error2.png)